Compare any two graphics cards:

 OpenGL Version OpenGL 3.0 OpenGL 3.0

-Memory Bandwidth: Memory bandwidth is the max amount of information (counted in MB per second) that can be transferred past the external memory interface in one second.
-The number is calculated by multiplying the interface width by the speed of its memory.
-In the case of DDR RAM, the result should be multiplied by 2 once again.
+Memory Bandwidth: Bandwidth is the largest amount of data (in units of MB per second) that can be transferred past the external memory interface within a second.
+The number is calculated by multiplying the card's interface width by its memory clock speed.
+In the case of DDR type RAM, it should be multiplied by 2 once again.
 If it uses DDR5, multiply by 4 instead.
 The better the card's memory bandwidth, the better the card will be in general.
-It especially helps with anti-aliasing, High Dynamic Range and higher screen resolutions.
+It especially helps with AA, HDR and higher screen resolutions.

-Texel Rate: Texel rate is the maximum number of texture map elements (texels) that are applied per second.
-This number is worked out by multiplying the total number of texture units by the core speed of the chip.
-The higher the texel rate, the better the video card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels processed in a second.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that are applied per second.
+This is worked out by multiplying the total number of texture units of the card by the core speed of the chip.
+The higher this number, the better the video card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels in a second.

-Pixel Rate: Pixel rate is the most pixels that the graphics card can possibly write to the local memory in one second - measured in millions of pixels per second.
-Pixel rate is worked out by multiplying the number of Raster Operations Pipelines by the clock speed of the card.
-ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for filling the screen with pixels (the image).
-The actual pixel fill rate also depends on quite a few other factors, most notably the memory bandwidth - the lower the bandwidth is, the lower the potential to get to the maximum fill rate.
+Pixel Rate: Pixel rate is the maximum number of pixels the video card could possibly record to its local memory in one second - measured in millions of pixels per second.
+The figure is calculated by multiplying the amount of ROPs by the clock speed of the card.
+ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for drawing the pixels (image) on the screen.
+The actual pixel rate also depends on many other factors, most notably the memory bandwidth of the card - the lower the bandwidth is, the lower the ability to get to the maximum fill rate.

 Display Prices